 Free weekend calls to 0845 and 0870 numbers

-£10 price cap on extra calls, so long as your usage is within reason
+A £10 price cap on extra calls, so long as your usage is reasonable

-15GB of data allowance (the equivalent of 30 minutes of browsing a day)
+15GB of monthly data – the equivalent of 30 minutes web browsing per day.

 Broadband comes in three main types: